He’s 43 years old and has been named the best yoga instructor in the world.

 “It’s primal.
 Natural breathing is breathing into your belly and as adults in the western world, we’ve lost it due largely to the pressure to perform.
 You can see it in newborn children, as they breath from abdomen.

-“All yoga practises that advocate breathing deeply into the belly and full yogic breathing can help.
+“All yoga practises that advocate breathing deeply into the belly and full yogic breathing can help calm us.
 Breathing is one physiological activity controlled by autonomic nervous system, which is unconscious, the primitive instinctive part.”

 Pandey said it was the time he spent in the army ( as a yoga teacher) where he saw first hand the effects of deep breathing and the right yoga practise and saw exactly how it can be applied within the modern world.